 If a bite occurs, remember that the site of infection should not be licked by your pet, as this will usually worsen the situation.
 If you decide to treat your pet’s infection yourself, keep in mind that pets should not come into contact with topical creams or medications that are intended for humans.

-How to Keep Pets Pest-Free
+Steps to Keep Pets Pest-free

 Check also: How to tell if you have fleas in your home

-- Using a shampoo that kills pests is the best way to bathe dogs regularly.
+- Bathe your pet – Using a shampoo that kills pests is the best way to bathe dogs regularly.

-- Apply pest repellent designed specially for pets.
+- Use pest repellent – Apply pest repellent designed specially for pets.
 The dosages and products will vary according to the species, age, weight, and so forth.

-- Keep your lawn mowed short and your garden clean to avoid pest breeding grounds.
+- Maintain your lawn – Keep your lawn mowed short and your garden clean to avoid pest breeding grounds.
 Tall grasses are a favourite hiding place for fleas and ticks.

-- Consider getting your long-haired pet groomed during the spring and summer when ticks and fleas are at their peak.
+- Regularly groom your pet – Consider getting your long-haired pet groomed during the spring and summer when ticks and fleas are at their peak.
 Not only will this prevent insects from latching onto their long hair, but it will also keep your pet cool during the summer months when temperatures are the highest.

-- If your animal begins to exhibit unusual behaviour, such as losing appetite or becoming more tired, you should see a veterinarian immediately.
+- Check with a veterinarian – If your animal begins to exhibit unusual behaviour, such as losing appetite or becoming more tired, you should see a veterinarian immediately.
 This may be a sign of Lyme disease or another type of health issue related to pests.

 If your dog has ingested a bug or has been bitten or stung by insects, you should consult your veterinarian.
 In spite of following all the guidelines above, some insects will still find their way.
 You should contact a professional if you have any questions about bugs around your home or in your yard.